-Posted by Stephane Gaskin PhD at February 1st, 2014
+Posted by Stephane Gaskin PhD on Feb 1, 2014

 It is common knowledge that, in life, happiness comes from being able to do things that you truly love doing.
 That is, that you would do without getting any kind of external reward for it, such as money, praise and grades.
 You are said to have intrinsic motivation for the things, that you can keep doing strictly for the love of them (intrinsic = the motivation comes from within the activity itself).
 Sometimes we say that we are passionate about such an activity.
 Psychologist Myhali Csikszentmihalyi proposed the idea of “flow” to describe such an activity.
 For Csikszentmihalyi activities that induce flow have the following properties.

 - The activity induces intense focus in the present moment

 - Everything you do is a direct extension of your mind (your thoughts flow directly to your actions).

 - You stop thinking about yourself, worries and concerns.